School of Multidisciplinary Social Sciences and Humanities

 Arts and Sciences (AS)

-Students will gain experience in research methods via participation in mentored hands-on science research projects.
-Each student will work on an individual basis in consultation with their assigned research mentor.
+(Repeatable for credit) Students gain experience in research methods via participation in mentored hands-on science research projects.
+Each student works on an individual basis in consultation with their assigned research mentor.
 Laboratory safety training is provided and required for the projects.
 Students must have completed or be co-enrolled in at least one college level (or advanced placement) class in a relevant STEM discipline.

 Prerequisite: Special approval.